abhitgahlot/Garbage_waste_classifier/README.md

 This is an Image classification model implementation using DJango, Python, Keras, and JS

-This is dataset used in the project: https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification
+This is the link to the dataset used in the project: https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification